 - Stop smoking

 If you suspect you may have a bladder infection, visit one of our Midwest Express Clinic locations.
-We are conveniently located in Blue Island, IL; Willowbrook, IL; Schererville, IN; Munster, IN; & Hammond, IN.
+Our walk-in clinics are conveniently located in Blue Island, IL; Willowbrook, IL; Schererville, IN; Munster, IN; & Hammond, IN.
 We are open seven days a week from 9:00 am – 9:00 pm.